LucasVChaves/MelbOs/README.md

 ## Testing

-For now testing is not implemented.
+Simply run `cargo test`.

-I will add it in the future.
+The tests are a bit buggy right now due to not fully implemented panic handlers, it won't work correctly!